 I work with this framework in my everyday tasks in IT.
 What more exciting is there than to learn from experiencing real world challenges?
 You get to learn from a somehow Montessorian perspective and, this means hands-on, intermediated by technology.

-This is the most common expression of Learning in companies.
-The idea is to bring the trainee up to the scenario (the 4 dimensions and 6 levels of the Bloom’s taxonomy helps) especially in the start
+This is the most common expression of Learning in corporate settings.
+The idea is to create learning experiences that bring the trainee to a scenario and to create obstacles.

 Templates that I use to support my Instructional Designing process can be downloaded here: